 Mount Hope Cemetery

-Throughout the years original portions of Mt.
-Hope Cemetery have been combined with other burial areas originally designated for the International Order of Foresters, Masonic Lodge, Grand Army of the Republic (GAR), Fraternal Order of Eagles, and the County of San Diego Indigent Burial Program.
-In February 1973 a Veteran's Section in the newer area of the cemetery was dedicated in honor of all San Diego Veterans.
+Throughout the years original portions of Mount Hope Cemetery have been combined with other burial areas originally designated for the International Order of Foresters, Masonic Lodge, Grand Army of the Republic (GAR), Fraternal Order of Eagles, and the County of San Diego Indigent Burial Program.
+In February 1973 a Veteran's Section in the newer area of the cemetery was dedicated in honor of all San Diego veterans.
 The combined cemetery now has a total of 110 usable acres, only 80 acres are in use at this time with over 76,000 interments made.

-In 1869 a citizen committee was formed and given the task of establishing a new, municipal cemetery for San Diego.
-Earlier municipal cemeteries located near the area of Presidio Park, and El Campo Santo in Old Town no longer met the needs of the growing community.
+In 1869, a citizen committee was formed and given the task of establishing a new, municipal cemetery for San Diego.
+Earlier municipal cemeteries located near the area of Presidio Park and El Campo Santo in Old Town no longer met the needs of the growing community.
 Mount Hope Cemetery was selected by the committee and opened in 1871.
 The committee was led by Alonzo Horton, who is widely regarded as the father of modern San Diego.
-It is fitting that Alonzo Horton is buried at Mount Hope Cemetery.
+It is fitting, therefore, that Horton is buried at Mount Hope Cemetery.

-Other notable San Diegans buried at Mount Hope Cemetery include - Elisha Babcock, builder of the Hotel del Coronado; Dr. Charles Merwin Fenn, a founding member of the San Diego Medical Society; Gertrude Gilbert, who was instrumental in saving the exposition buildings in Balboa Park; Nathan Harrison, an early pioneer in the region; Kate Morgan, reputedly the resident ghost at the Hotel del Coronado; George W. Marston, who was involved with establishing Balboa Park, the San Diego Public Library System, and the Serra Museum; Ah Quinn, a merchant, farmer, and leader in the Chinese Mission; and Kate Sessions, San Diego's pioneering horticulturist.
+Other notable San Diego citizens buried at Mount Hope Cemetery include Elisha Babcock, builder of the Hotel del Coronado; Dr. Charles Merwin Fenn, a founding member of the San Diego Medical Society; Gertrude Gilbert, who was instrumental in saving the exposition buildings in Balboa Park; Nathan Harrison, an early pioneer in the region; Kate Morgan, reputedly the resident ghost at the Hotel del Coronado; merchant George W. Marston, who was involved with establishing Balboa Park, the San Diego Public Library and the Serra Museum; Ah Quinn, a merchant, farmer and leader in the Chinese Mission; and Kate Sessions, San Diego's pioneering horticulturist.

 For more information, please see San Diego Cemeteries: A Brief Guide and scroll down to Mount Hope.

-The Grounds are open 365 days a year from 8:00 a.m. to 4:00 p.m.
-The Business Office is open Monday through Friday from 8:00 a.m. to 3:30 p.m.
+The grounds are open daily from 8 a.m. to 4 p.m.
+The Business Office is open Monday through Friday from 8 a.m. to 3:30 p.m.

-Please contact the Business Office at (619) 527-3400, to obtain burial record information.
+Please contact the Business Office at 619-527-3400 to obtain burial record information.